Rupununi: Reptiles

-Reptiles thrive in the Rupununi river, preying off of small fish and crustaceans.
+Reptiles thrive in the Rupununi river, preying on small fish and crustaceans.
 In another study conducted by the BAT (South Rupununi Biodiversity Assessment Team), it was discovered that 34 different species of reptiles were living along the river.
-The black caiman is the largest predator in the Rupununi, measuring up to 5 m in length, however it has become endangered due to hunting for their belly skins throughout the 1930s - 1970s.
+The black caiman is the largest predator in the Rupununi, measuring up to 5 m long; however, it has become endangered due to hunting for their belly skins throughout the 1930s to 1970s.